Chaotic sets and Hausdorff dimension for L\"uroth expansions: Acknowledgements

 \section{Acknowledgements}

-Research by R. Alcaraz Barrera was funded by CONACYT-M\'exico Award 740785.
-The paper was finished during his visit to the National Autonomous University of Mexico during October 2021.
+Research by R. Alcaraz Barrera was funded by CONACYT-M\'exico Award 740785 through the program ``Programa de retenci\'on y repatriaci\'on''.
+Research by G. González Robert was partially funded by CONACYT-Mexico through the program ``Estancias posdoctorales por México.
+Modalidad 1: Estancia posdoctoral académica''.
+The paper was finished during R. Alcaraz Barrera's visit to the National Autonomous University of Mexico during October 2021.
 The visit was sponsored by DGAPA-PAPIIT no. 110221 ``Sistemas Din\'amicos Simb\'olicos y Combinatoria Anal\'itica, II''.
 We are grateful to Ricardo G\'omez Aiza for his hospitality.
-Research by G. González Robert was partially funded by CONACYT-Mexico through the program ``Estancias posdoctorales por México.
-Modalidad 1: Estancia posdoctoral académica''.
+We thank the referees for their comments.